-Oh, yes…and Font size & Color can make a big difference.
-Then there’s bullet-points: should you use them or not?? … and if you do use them, how many per slide? and what kind of Bullet: star, dot, square? and should it be the same color as the font…or not?
+How about your Font size & Color?
+That too can make a big difference.
+Then there’s bullet-points: should you use them or maybe not?? … and if you do use them, how many per slide? and what kind of Bullet: star, dot, square? should it be the same color as the font…or not?
 Bigger, smaller…It gets pretty crazy after awhile and if it’s true that a Speakers Preparation really is key, is the place where it all begins and finally comes together, then Why are so many Presentations considered Dreadful by the Audience?

-Sure, there’s a library of books on amazon, and websites with lots of “free” guidance available on the subject.
-But still, after all is said-and-done, generally, most Powerpoint shows fail to inspire, that’s correct.
+Well, sure there’s a library of guide books and websites with tons of “free” information available to you.
+But after all is said-and-done, generally, most Powerpoint shows fail to inspire, that’s correct.
 Powerpoint Presentations not only fail to inspire, they regularly are written off by the audience as a waste of time.
-Failing to inspire support, fail to make the sale, fail to change opinions.
+Failing to inspire support, to make the sale, and not changing opinions.
+Yikes!!

-So, With that in mind, you’d better get good at your image/video Presentation, or as a creative alternative, I thought I’d throw this interesting idea into the mix for you to consider:
+So, With that in mind, you’d better get good at your image/video Presentation, or as a creative alternative, I thought I’d toss in this interesting idea for you to consider:

 Instead of preparing your next Presentation as a Presentation,